dasithperera-hub/RNASeq-analysis-toolkit/README.md

 6) The current version assumes the index and gff files have the same name. for e.g. if index was ecoli, gff file should be named ecoli.gff

+7) If HTSeq generated count files are already available the analysis can be carried out using standaloneR.sh.
+The count files would however need the prefix "condition1_" or "condition2_" and the suffix "_counts#.txt", where # is the number of the replicate.
+For eg. the third replicate for the second experiment called ecan will have a count file named "condition2_ecan_counts3.txt".

 ## Usage